kserve/modelmesh-serving/docs/install/install-script.md

 The `--quickstart` option can be specified to install and configure supporting datastores in the same namespace (etcd and MinIO) for experimental/development use.
 If this is not chosen, the namespace provided must have an Etcd secret named `model-serving-etcd` created which provides access to the Etcd cluster.
 See the [instructions above](#setup-the-etcd-connection-information) on this step.

-The `--enable-self-signed-ca` parameter below depends on [jq](https://jqlang.github.io/jq/download/).
-Follow the link to install before running the install script below.
+The `--enable-self-signed-ca` flag below requires [jq](https://jqlang.github.io/jq/download/) to be installed.

 ```shell
 kubectl create namespace modelmesh-serving